Saman-Zand-H/Restaurant/README.md

 - [ ] Handle Drivers and Carriers.
 - [ ] Define status_types for orders, so that they're either 'Pending', 'Canceled', 'Ready', or 'Delivered'.
 - [ ] Handle Discounts and offs.
+- [x] Adding Salary and Payslips and Payments for employees (in development)
+- [ ] adding a celery-beats job for making payslips on the first they of each month for all the employees.